 Using a Cray supercomputer, the engineers performed millions of Finite Element Modeling (FEM) and stress analysis calculations.
-The result of this research and development effort is a chassis that weighs approximately 462 lb (210 kg) with doors, hood and deck lids installed - about 40 percent less than a steel chassis, but with the same rigidity and impact protection.
-The NSX structure is significantly stiffer than most other competitors currently on the market.
+The result of this research and development effort is a unit body structure that weighs approximately 462 lb (210 kg) with doors, hood and deck lids installed - about 40 percent less than a steel unit, but with the same rigidity and impact protection.
+The NSX structure is significantly stiffer than most of its competitors.

-Key body parts are made with 6000 series aluminum alloy that is up to 50 percent stronger than the other alloys, thus requiring less material to perform effectively.
-This lighter-weight material is used in making the doors, fenders, and front and rear deck lids, among other key parts of the NSX.
-For example, by using this high-strength alloy, thinner door skin material netted a 4.9 lb (2.2 kg) weight reduction without any sacrifice in strength.
+Key body parts are made with 6000 series aluminum alloy that is up to 50 percent stronger than other similar alloys, thus requiring less material to perform effectively.
+The doors, fenders, front and rear deck lids, and other key parts of the NSX are made from this material.
+For example, using this high-strength alloy, thinner door skin material netted a 4.9 lb (2.2 kg) weight reduction without any sacrifice in strength.

 NSX BODY REINFORCEMENTS

-To maintain high rigidity extensive reinforcement measures are employed throughout the body.
-Required reinforcement includes a side sill aluminum-extrusion design that involves significantly thicker wall sections.
-Other reinforced areas include the base of the B-pillar where it joins the rocker panel, a larger rear bulkhead crossbar and a thicker trunk leading-edge panel.
-In addition, thicker wall sections can be found in a reinforcement web in the rear floor cross member, and there's an additional rib in the center rear bulkhead section, a redesigned and thicker walled rear roof-rail section and a redesigned front roof-rail section with increased wall thickness.
-More reinforcements include a thick upper A-pillar and a thick upper-dashboard.
+To maintain high rigidity, extensive reinforcement measures are employed throughout the body.
+These reinforcements include a side sill aluminum-extrusion design with thick wall sections.
+Other reinforced areas include the base of the B-pillar where it joins the rocker panel, a larger rear bulkhead crossbar and a thick trunk leading-edge panel.
+In addition, generous wall sections can be found in a reinforcement web in the rear floor cross member, and there's a strengthening rib in the center rear bulkhead section, a redesigned and thicker walled rear roof-rail section.
+Robust A-pillars and front and rear roof rails also contribute to body rigidity.

 EXTRUDED ALUMINUM SIDE SILLS

-To attain a structure of high rigidity, complex aluminum extrusions were used for the crucial side sills of the unit body.
+To attain a highly rigid structure, complex aluminum extrusions were used for the crucial side sills of the unit body.
 These extrusions, with their carefully braced internal structure contribute to the extremely high torsional stiffness of the NSX.
-For 2002, these side sills receive a new garnish for a more modern look.

 RADIUS FRONT FRAME RAILS